QTechnocrats/covid19-detection-chest-xray-dataset/README.md

 ### Applying Quanvolutional Layer
-We have extended the single layer approach of Quanvolutional Neural Network from [here](https://pennylane.ai/qml/demos/tutorial_quanvolution.html) to multiple layers, to be exact 4 layers in our model.
+We have extended the single layer approach of [Quanvolutional Neural Network](https://pennylane.ai/qml/demos/tutorial_quanvolution.html) to multiple layers, to be exact 4 layers in our model.
 You can get the notebook [here](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/quanvolution_on_xray_image.ipynb).

 *In case notebook doesn't render properly, you can see this [pdf](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/quanvolution_on_xray_image.pdf)